Markshall/Design-EminemReddit/README.md

 ![Desktop version](https://markshall.github.io/screenshots/EminemReddit/desktop.png)

 ## Mobile
 This design has very minimal mobile responsiveness due to it only being a time-passer, and reddit already having a mobile app.
-It may make it full responsive in the future.
+I may make it full responsive in the future.